petergrace1618/textnow-data-extractor/README.md

 The data disclosure package is in the form of a ZIP file which has not been included in the repository because it contains personal information such as names, phone numbers, voicemails, and private text and media messages.

-The main functionality is performed by `merge_calls_and_messages()` and `json2txtf()`.
+The main functionality is performed by `merge_calls_messages()` and `json2txt()`.
 The former is an ad hoc version of `itertools.zip_longest()` which merges the files `calls.json` and `messages.json` in chronological order and filters by date and contact; the latter outputs the merged list in TXT, HTML, or JSON format.
 The dates, contacts, and output format are specified by command line options.

 ```
 client_logs/